martin-olivier/ZiAPI/docs/guides/IMPLEMENT_PREPROCESSOR.md

 # Implement a PreProcessor module

-In this guide we will learn how to implement a PreProcessor module which is a type of module that allows us to modify an HTTP request from a current request.
+In this guide we will learn how to implement a PreProcessor module which is a type of module that allows us to modify an HTTP request before it is handled.

 ## `IPreProcessorModule` interface